iomullony/Tower-Defense/README.md

 Every level the monsters are faster and have more lives.

-If you put a tower where one already exists it will change the tower for the new one, take into account that even if you pout the same one you will lose money.
+If you put a tower where one already exists it will change the tower for the new one, take into account that even if you put the same one you will lose money.

 If a monster gets to the end of the path you will lose a life.
 If you lose all your lives you lose.
 But a new game will start.

 You can update a tower cliking in the yellow button below each tower.
 Each one has four updates:
 1. Makes the range bigger.